Maanvitha6/GENAI/STATISTICS/Graphtheory.md

     -> Closeness     - 	        Ben can reach everyone quickly in few steps → he is close to all.
     -> EigenvectorCentrality - 	Ella is followed by important people (Dev, Aisha) → she’s influential.

+* Graph Database:
+  A graph database is a non-relational database designed to store data in nodes (entities) and edges (relationships) — like a network.

+Types of Data:

+1. Structured Data:
+    . organized in rows and columns like in tables.
+    .
+Relational databases (e.g., SQL).

+2. Semi-structured:
+    .
+Doesn’t fit strict tables, but has tags or markers.
+    .
+JSON, XML, CSV.

+3. Unstructured:
+    .
+No predefined format.
+    .
+Text files, emails, images, videos.

+Graph Database:(Fraud Detection)

+*  It works well with:
+Data Type	- How Graph Databases Handle it.
+Structured	- Can import data from SQL databases into graphs.
+Semi-structured -	Naturally maps to nodes and edges (e.g., JSON → nodes/links).
+Unstructured	 - Can store metadata or tags as graph properties.